 5. Have a variety of options

 Traveling to warm water surf locations is the dream!
 But when packing for a trip, be sure to bring options for all different conditions (not just perfect temperatures).
 Water temperatures can vary, even in the tropics.
 For example, in the wet season in Indonesia, the water is super warm and I wear a bikini often.
-However, in the dry season, the water is colder and I usually need a 1 mm or 2 mm spring suit.
+However, in the dry season, the water is colder and I usually need a 1 mm or 2 mm spring wetsuit.
 Better to bring an extra suit (including a full suit) than to be cold during your sessions.
+Once you get your favorite suit also be sure to keep it in good condition by keeping it out of the sun, rinsing with fresh water, and having it on a proper wetsuit hanger.